hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Each node has its own copy of the hashgraph.
 Since events are being gossiped asynchronously throughout the network, newer events (those at the top of the graph) may be known to some nodes, and not to others.
 Broken or dishonest nodes may work to prevent some events from being known to all nodes, and thus there may be some differences in the hashgraph of each node.
-But the hashgraph algorithm will, with probability 1, deterministically come to consensus given just over 2/3 of the nodes are honest.
+But the hashgraph algorithm will, with probability 1, come to consensus given just over 2/3 of the nodes are honest.

 #### The Road to Finality

 A transaction is submitted to a node in the network.
-This node, upon verifying the integrity of the transaction, will include this transaction in the next event it creates.
+This node, upon verifying the integrity of the transaction, will include this transaction in a future event it creates.
 This new event is assigned a _birth round_ matching the most recent round number of the hashgraph on the node that created the event.
-This birth round lets other nodes in the network know how far along in processing the hashgraph this node was at the time the event was created.
+This birth round is used to determine which roster should be used to verify the event, and lets other nodes in the network know how far along in processing the hashgraph this node was at the time the event was created.

 The event is then gossiped, or distributed throughout the network.
 Each node that receives this event validates it and inserts it into their own copy of the hashgraph.
-Eventually, the hashgraph algorithm runs on each node (which may happen at different wall clock times!) and the event is included in a round.
-Every honest node will always include the event in the same round.
+Eventually, the hashgraph algorithm runs on each node (which may happen at different wall clock times!) and the event will either become stale, or be included in a round.
+Every honest node will always come to the same conclusion, and either determine that the event is stale, or include the event in the same round.

 Each round is then passed to the Execution layer, where the transactions in the round are executed, and the state is transitioned accordingly.
 For example, hbars may be transferred from one account to another.
 At the end of some deterministic number of rounds, the Execution layer will create a block.
 The block hash will be signed and all the nodes together will work to sign the block (using an algorithm known as TSS).
 The block is then exported from the node.
+In cases where a block signature can't be created in time, then validity will propagate backwards from a signature on a future block.

 Once the block is exported from the node, the transaction execution is truly final.
 Since the network together signed the block, users have an iron-clad guarantee that the contents of the block represent the consensus result of executing